By Paulynn P. Sicam

-What We Filipinos Should Know: We Filipinos tend to have "balat sibuyas" whenever a criticism, constructive or not, is made.
-And we tend to employ "argumentum ad hominem", to attack the person instead of addressing the issues raised, to see the messenger and not the message.
+We Filipinos tend to have "balat sibuyas" whenever a criticism, constructive or not, is made.
+And we tend to employ "argumentum ad hominem," to attack the person instead of addressing the issues raised, to see the messenger and not the message.
 Such is oftentimes our reaction to friends and/or foes who speak their minds or we simply hate the unpleasant truth.
 We do the same when we are a loss of what to say and just do not want to admit so.
-(Personally, I add that being a baby boomer, I have learned to ignore personal attacks, though sometimes I can dish out too when I need or want.
-It's the beauty of being older, you do not give a shit as to what others, whoever they are, say because you have come to appreciate what really matters in one's life.)

-The social analysis about us Filipinos made by James Fallows (Rhodes scholar/Pres.
-Jimmy Carter's chief speechwriter/National Correspondent of the Altantic Monthly) has so much truth in it.
 His 1987 article has been included and updated in his 1994 book "Looking at the Sun," a book about the whats and whys on the great economic growth of our Asian neighbors and our being left behind.

-See also: http://thefilipinomind.blogspot.com/2005/11/what-we-filipinos-should-know-upang.html
+See also:

 A persistently damaged culture

 In November 1987, when we were still feeling good about ourselves after the glorious EDSA people power revolution of 1986, the American essayist James Fallows wrote a devastating analysis of Filipinos as a people in The Atlantic Monthly.
-In an essay entitled "A Damaged Culture", Fallows wrote:
+In an essay entitled "A Damaged Culture," Fallows wrote:

 "Individual Filipinos are at least as brave, kind and noble-spirited as individual Japanese, but their culture draws the boundaries of decent treatment much more narrowly.
 Filipinos pride themselves on their lifelong loyalty to family, schoolmates, compadres, members of the same tribe, residents of the same barangay ...
 Because these boundaries are limited to the family or tribe, they exclude at any given moment 99 percent of the other people in the country.
-Because of this fragmentation, this lack of useful nationalism, people treat each other worse in the Philippines than in any other Asian country I have seen ...
-The tradition of political corruption and cronyism, the extremes of wealth and poverty, the tribal fragmentation, the local élite's willingness to make a separate profitable peace with colonial powers--all reflect a feeble sense of national interest and a contempt for the public good."

 We were shocked and angry, insulted by this foreigner who deigned to analyze our culture like he knew us.
-He was called names, the worst of which was a "parachutist", which referred to foreign correspondents who flew into the country on Sunday, looked around Metro Manila on Monday, flew out of Tuesday, and published an "in-depth" story about us on Wednesday.
+He was called names, the worst of which was a "parachutist," which referred to foreign correspondents who flew into the country on Sunday, looked around Metro Manila on Monday, flew out of Tuesday, and published an "in-depth" story about us on Wednesday.

 We met up with a lot of such enterprising journalists in those days, when the Philippines was the darling of the West and stories about Philippine politics were snapped up by editors who could not get enough of our peaceful transition from dictatorship to democracy.